mining-visualizer/MVis-ethminer/README.md

 * Positioned screen output: instead of continuously scrolling screen output, this miner displays useful data in a statically positioned fashion. ([Screenshot](https://github.com/mining-visualizer/Mining-Visualizer/wiki/Miner#screen-output))
 * Temperature & fan speed reporting.
 Currently this is Windows only, but hopefully it will be available soon on Linux.
 * Hash faults: every kernel run, the CPU verifies one of the hashes computed by the GPU for correctness.
 Note that his is a **much higher frequency** of checking than the original ethminer, so don't be surprised if you see higher numbers.
+* A few bug fixes and optimizations which might result in slightly higher hash rate.

 ### Download